-We are proud to announce that this month brings with it our 30th anniversary!
-We’ve grown from a small private practice, based in Birmingham UK, into an organization with a national presence as well as an international influence across all continents.
+We are proud to announce that this month brings with it our 30th year as a private practice.
+We’ve grown from a small practice, based in Birmingham UK, into an organization with a strong national presence as well as an international voice/influence across all continents.

 We have worked face to face with literally tens of thousands of individuals, amassing hundreds of thousands of hours of client experience.
 This is the strength of our model because it’s not built purely on theory, it is built on the evidence of face to face experience.